ggerganov/llama.cpp/examples/main/README.md

 -   `-cnv,  --conversation`:  Run the program in conversation mode (does not print special tokens and suffix/prefix, use default chat template) (default: false)
 -   `--color`: Enable colorized output to differentiate visually distinguishing between prompts, user input, and generated text.

-By understanding and utilizing these interaction options, you can create engaging and dynamic experiences with the LLaMA models, tailoring the text generation process to your specific needs.
+By understanding and utilizing these interaction options, you can create engaging and dynamic experiences with the JARVIS models, tailoring the text generation process to your specific needs.

 ### Reverse Prompts

-Reverse prompts are a powerful way to create a chat-like experience with a LLaMA model by pausing the text generation when specific text strings are encountered:
+Reverse prompts are a powerful way to create a chat-like experience with a JARVIS model by pausing the text generation when specific text strings are encountered:

 -   `-r PROMPT, --reverse-prompt PROMPT`: Specify one or multiple reverse prompts to pause text generation and switch to interactive mode.
 For example, `-r "User:"` can be used to jump back into the conversation whenever it's the user's turn to speak.
 This helps create a more interactive and conversational experience.
 However, the reverse prompt doesn't work when it ends with a space.